 Warmly welcome guests to your new abode by planning a homey housewarming party.
-Read below to get top tips, brought to you by Rubbermaid® Easy Find Lids™.
+Read below to get top tips, brought to you by Evite in partnership with Rubbermaid® Easy Find Lids™.

 Priority #1: Breaking in the new home, whatever that means to you and your friends — dinner party, game night, dancing until dawn…it’s up to you.